 So if you’ve never seen an Overhead Squat before, what you will do is grab a barbell or whatever you think you can handle.
 It must be wide enough so that when you lift your leg, the bar will not move.
-If you are holding it and you lift it with your leg or arm, the bar will not move.
+If you are holding it and lifting it with your leg or arm, the bar will not move.
 From there, place yourself in a squat position, with your legs shoulder distance apart and feet pointed out 20 to 30 degrees.
-Put the barbell above your head, point your triceps forward, tap your shoulders down back and descend all the way down to the ground, knees in line with toes, weight sitting back on the heel, barbell directly over your shoulders, breathe out and come up.
+Put the barbell above your head, point your triceps forward, tap your shoulders down back and descend to the ground, knees in line with toes, weight sitting back on the heel, barbell directly over your shoulders, breathe out and come up.

-#1 – Ankle Mobility
+1. Ankle Mobility

-#2 – Forward Hip Flexor
+2. Forward Hip Flexor

 Find a wall or post.
-Place one foot in front and one leg back, stretching out your hip flexor.
+Place one foot in front and one leg back, stretching your hip flexor.
 Again, hold for about 20 to 30 seconds with 5 to 6 stretches.
 On each exhale, you want to follow them deeper into the stretch.

-#3 – Open the hips a little bit
+3. Open the hips a little bit

-#4 – Opening up your subclavius, external clavicular pec
+4. Opening up your subclavius, external clavicular pec

 - It will build structural balance on the knee because as you descend below 90 degrees, your VMO (the medial part of your quad) is most active in that range of motion.